hau-mal/articles/nifi-install-azure-vm.md

 sudo rm adl.tar.gz?raw=true
 ```

-For production use you should consider
+For production use you should consider ...

-##Conclusion
+## Conclusion
 In this post, we have seen how easy it is to